leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 ```

 - **`limit`** : Allowable displacement.
-- **`isGetSumViolation`** : Sum of the exceeding quantities of members that violate allowable displacement.
+- **`isGetSumViolation`** : Sum of the exceeding quantities of joints that violate allowable displacement.

 &ensp; If the parameter `isGetSumViolation` is True, then the method returns